hqpham98/c1023-code-solutions/node-fs-readfile/node-fs-readfile-quiz-notes.md

 - What is a directory?

+A folder

 - What is a relative file path?

+A way to specify the location of a file relative to the current working directory. i.e. dijkstra.txt

 - What is an absolute file path?

+An absolute path makes no assumptions about current location in relation to the location of the file or directory it's describing. i.e. ./dijkstra.txt

 - What module does Node.js include for manipulating the file system?

+node:fs

 - What method is available in the `node:fs` module for reading data from a file?

+readFile()

 ## Notes